JohnnyCappuccino/tikatac/README.md

 This is a simple tic tac toe game.
-Play with friends or computer.